marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 #### CSS Sprites

-I would have loved to use a CSS sprite for this blog post.
+Ah, I would have really loved to use a CSS sprite for this blog post.
 Using CSS sprites reduce server round trips.
 Unfortunately, that means I needed to write this post in HTML.
-Therein lies the trade-off.
+Oh well.
+You can't always get what you want.
+And, therein lies the trade-off.
 Simple/minimal/markdown versus HTML/CSS/JS.
-Maybe that's my next homework assignment?
+Maybe prototyping sprites in CloudCannon is my next homework assignment?

 If you found this useful, please share it.
 [Or even buy me a cuppa joe](https://ko-fi.com/marklchaves#){: target="_blank"}.
 Hint hint ;-)